 If you see signs of white or red lumps forming around the gums, this is something called a fistula, similar to a pimple.
 It is filled with pus that needs draining to avoid it getting worse through an infection.

-Root canal treatment is beneficial to your oral health because it saves a tooth instead of extracting it.
+Root canal treatment is beneficial to your oral health because it saves a tooth instead of extracting it and treatment isn’t very painful.
 Whilst these signs indicate a recommendation of root canal treatment, it might not necessarily always be the case depending on the issue.
 The dentist will perform a thorough examination to determine this.

 Are you due for a root canal?
 Are you concerned by any tooth sensitivity and need a second recommendation?
 Contact us at Wollongong right now for an appointment.
 Click here to get started!